 Can I build a pub in my garden?

-Unless you intend to build a commercial pub in your garden – which is an entirely different kettle of fish – you can build a wooden garden bar without too many complications.
+Unless you intend to build a commercial pub in your garden, which is an entirely different dilemma, you can build a wooden garden bar without too many complications.
 Like all outbuildings, garden bars are considered permitted developments.

 Quite simply, this means you won’t need planning permission so long as your garden bar isn’t massive.
 The specific regulations for garden bars are the same as those for summer houses.